 For various reasons, I’ve moved my gym session to a later point in the day and replaced it with a casual stroll in nature.

-As such, embarking on a 15-20-minute walk before breakfast has several benefits.
+As such, a 15-20-minute walk before breakfast has several benefits.

 Aside from adding a bit of physical activity to my mornings, it also secures some fresh air before the daily hustle and bustle.